Chiamh/alignment-nf/README.md

 The "bamtofastq" subworkflow extracts non-host reads (both R1 and R2 unmapped) from sam/bam/cram files which were produced by alignment to a host reference.
 * Outputs fastq.gz files.
 * Also generates flagstat.tsv files.
 The first column contains the values for QC-passed reads (not read pairs!), the second column has the values for QC-failed reads and the third contains the category names.
-* Singleton non-host reads are saved to a separate results folder.\
+* Singleton non-host reads are saved to a separate results folder.
+* Important: This subworkflow needs the user to specify 'input_is_bam true' in the command\

 **Inputs**\
 Either: